ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Limitations

 \paragraph{Architectural Constraints.} Our focus on continuous spans excludes discontinuous entities (e.g., "New York" and "City" separated by other tokens), which appear in some linguistic phenomena and specialized domains.
 Additionally, our auto-regressive models lack access to right-side context, potentially missing boundary information that bidirectional encoders naturally capture.
 While Section~\ref{sec:fullNER} shows that competitive full NER performance is still achievable, this architectural limitation may impact mention detection quality compared to encoder-only approaches.

-\paragraph{Dataset and Training Limitations.} Training on Pile-NER, despite its broad coverage, inherits the biases and gaps of GPT-3.5's annotations from \citeyear{zhou2024universalner}.
+\paragraph{Dataset and Training Limitations.} Training on Pile-NER, despite its broad coverage, inherits the biases and gaps of GPT-3.5's annotations from \citeyear{Zhou2023UniversalNER}.
 The distillation strategy, while mitigating some incompleteness, risks amplifying systematic biases present in the initial annotations.

-\paragraph{Generalization Beyond Tested Domains.} While we evaluate across 13 benchmarks spanning news, biomedical, and general domains, certain specialized contexts remain unexplored.
+\paragraph{Schema Generalization.} While we evaluate across 13 benchmarks (spanning news, biomedical and general domains) and obtain strong average recall.
 The ACE 2005 results (42\% recall) demonstrate that our models struggle with annotation conventions that differ substantially from Pile-NER, such as including determiners in entity spans.
 This suggests that while the learned notion of mentions generalizes well across most domains, it may not align with all possible annotation schemes, although we also show that ToMMeR can easily further be tuned to fit to such schemes.